iApplePro/macOS-Monterey-Patcher/README.md

 Yes.
 On my mid 2014 Macbook Pro the battery life suffered on Big Sur it only lasted 4-6 hours but on Monterey it lasts 7-9 hours even after 886 cycles.
 # When a new version of Monetery Patcher relases the whats new will be posted here
 Monterey Patcher v0.6
+Brings New Patcher Icons
+# Patcher Progress
+Monterey Patcher 0.7 will be releasing soon it is being tested on mcaos Monterey beta 6 - 10

 Monterey Patcher now supports macOS Big Sur and macOS Monterey Beta 2 to Beta 5.
 No User interface.
 # macOS Big Sur Support list